Ram Kishore Shukla: Fight for Freedom and education

 Shukla, whose ancestors were farmers, held a radical view against the British.
-He was always willing to be a part of moves of Congress against the feudalistic English government.
-Although on the backdrop of the Russian Revolution, he found his thought process very compatible to the philosophy of socialism after he caught his conscience, so only he stood and won very first election of 1951 under the banner of socialist party.
+He was always willing to be a part of the moves of Congress against the feudalistic English government.
+Although on the backdrop of the Russian Revolution, he found his thought process very compatible with the philosophy of socialism After he caught his conscience, so only he stood and won the very first election of 1951 under the banner of socialist party.
 After passing high school, he indulged himself in quit India movement on Gandhi's call for immediate independence with passive resistance and went to attend the mass meeting held at gowalia tank maidan in Bombay, where Do or Die was coined by Gandhi.

 His higher secondary education was aided by the award of a scholarship in 1942 for his high school examination results.
-After a period of two years of working, he took a B.A. political science on the basis of a scholarship from Rewa.
+After a period of two years of working, he took a B.A. in political science on the basis of a scholarship from Rewa.
 Shukla was employed as a teacher at Martand Higher Secondary School in Rewa after his graduation.
 He subsequently gained a Bachelor of Laws and started legal practice in 1950.